remlapmot/remlapmot.github.io/content/post/2025-09-01-self-contained-python-quarto/index.en.md

 ## Introduction

 In previous posts I have covered creating [effectively multi-engine Quarto documents](https://remlapmot.github.io/post/2025/multi-engine-quarto/) and also how to use [uv virtual environments for the nbstata Jupyter kernel](https://remlapmot.github.io/post/2025/nbstata-uv-venv/) to run Quarto documents with Stata code.
-Hence by trivial extension we can use `uv` to run Quarto documents using the `jupyter: python3` engine.
+Hence by trivial extension we can use `uv` to run Quarto documents using the `jupyter: python3` engine (as well as the `jupyter: nbstata` engine).

 The slight inconvenience about this approach is that you end up leaving a README or shell script with the required commands to activate the environment, install the nbstata kernel, and run Quarto.
-At this point I wonder if on collaborative projects at work whether I am deliberately trying to make my colleagues hate me, so I have been looking for a way to simplify this process for them.
+At this point I wonder if on collaborative projects whether I am deliberately trying to make my colleagues hate me, so I have been looking for a way to simplify this process for them.

 A recent [post by Matt Dray](https://www.rostrum.blog/posts/2025-08-11-uv-standalone/) about using uv to implement self-contained Python scripts got me thinking.
-Could I produce a similar self-contained Python script to perform the rendering which would avoid my colleagues the trouble of activating the virtual environment etc?
+Could I produce a similar self-contained Python script to perform the Quarto rendering for documents using the Jupyter engine which would avoid my colleagues the trouble of activating the virtual environment etc.?

 ## The self-contained script